 This post may contain affiliate links.
 Read the full disclosure here

-This is a guest blog with a video tutorial from one of our Business Directory Members, Beverley Wilde of Revamped Furniture and Home.
+This is a guest blog with a video tutorial from Beverley Wilde of Revamped Furniture and Home.
 Beverley is going to show you how simple it is to achieve crisp, clean grain sack stripes on fabric.

 Beverley has many years of upcycling behind her, starting out way back in the 1990’s with an old bedroom set and a tin of brilliant white emulsion.

 Upcycling supplies and tools have come a long way since then and so has Beverley.

 Beverley now teaches furniture upcycling as well as running her own shop stocking some of the best brands of upcycling products from paint to brushes, stencils and transfers.
 In short, this lady knows what she’s talking about!